Slipperiness and gritting

 What can you do yourself?

-Report unsafe situation
+Report unsafe situations

 Has an unsafe situation arisen due to slipperiness?
 Please report it to us via the BuitenBeter app.